Hamit Altıntop: Managerial career

 In 2018, one year after his retirement from professional, he was elected as a board of directors member of the Turkish Football Federation.

 Personal life

 In 2014, Altıntop married Feyza Veli in a wedding ceremony in Istanbul's renowned Çırağan Palace.

-Altintop has been nominated as the 2023 UEFA Champions League Final ambassador, since the final will be held at Atatürk Olympic Stadium in Istanbul.
+Altintop was nominated as the 2023 UEFA Champions League Final ambassador, since the final was held at Atatürk Olympic Stadium in Istanbul.